 If you feel uncomfortable every time stock prices fluctuate wildly, or if you feel distressed seeing you’ve lost money, or if you feel the urge to sell just because everyone is selling, you probably should review the basics of investing.

 Why?
 Because stock market investing may NOT be for you.

-If you want to assess if you are fit to invest in stocks, ask yourself these three (3) questions.
+If you want to know if you are fit to invest in stocks, then ask yourself these questions before you begin investing in stocks.

 1. What’s my investment objective?

 You must first identify what your investment objective really is.
 Determining the reason why you’re investing in the first place can properly match you to the asset you should be investing in.

 Your investment objective may be any of the following:

 1. Capital Preservation.
 This is the most conservative strategy and the primary goal of “capital preservation” is to prevent loss of capital.

 2. Current Income.
 “Current income” is the strategy of getting the fastest return on one’s investment.
 The return does not have to be extremely high; just enough to produce a level of income that can cover one’s living expenses on a regular basis.

 3. Capital Appreciation.
 If you want to grow your capital, this can be described as “capital appreciation”.
 The ultimate goal is to produce a high level of return that would increase your money, but do note that this strategy also entails higher risk of loss.

 4. Total Return.
 “Total return” is the goal of growing your capital through both capital appreciation and reinvestment of that appreciation.